Wintrange Castle: History

 Built in 1610 by Alexandre de Musset, Sire of Foetz, it has changed family ownership 18 times.

 The name Wintrange has first been documented in writings in 987 AD, although the area has been inhabited for several millennia.
 The Romans were the first to cultivate vineyards in the fertile soil of the river Valley.
 Remains of Roman villas have been excavated in the area.

 Located in the picturesque Mosel river valley, Château de Wintrange is the historic monument of the village of Wintrange.

 The castle was built with its own well system, waterways, a walled park and own vineyards.
 The surrounding property was much larger in the 1600s than today, then being tended by servants.

 The main building structure with its four towers hasn’t changed in the past four centuries.

 In the 30-year war (1618-1648) some fortifications were added, as well as a gunport to protect the main entrance.

 In the 18th century, the annexed barn with the 5th tower was built as an interconnected extension.

 It was mainly used as horse stables.

 In the 1930s, iron ore mining Industrial Nick Schlesser hunted game in the lush forests above the village and fell in love with this little jewel of a castle in the valley.
 Previously owned by Gisbert de Witt, who cultivated the park into an orchard, the Château de Wintrange was sold in 1938 by Notary Champagne to Nicolas Schlesser.

 Today, Château de Wintrange is still privately owned and carefully restored by Nick's grandson Philippe.

 The castle and park can be rented for events, weddings, film and photo shoots.

 The castle today

-The castle is privately owned and can be rented for weddings, events, film, and photo location, but is not yet open to tourists or guided tours, although this may change after the completed renovation.
+The castle is privately owned and can be rented for weddings, events, film, and photo location, but is not yet open to tourists or guided tours.
+The Castle is currently for sale.